ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

+> - Open the postman extension in your codespace environment
 > - Call the HTTP endpoint of `FetchOrders` and make sure it returns the latest processed orders.

 </div>